ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/plot-description-module/plot-description-mapping.md

 }
 ```

 The data are observations recorded during a site visit.
-The feature of interest for 'slope', 'slope_class', 'aspect', 'landform_pattern', 'landform_element' is landform modelled as a `tern:Sample` with the feature type as 'landform'.
-The feature of interest for 'outcrop_lithology', 'surface_strew_lithology', 'surface_strew_size', 'disturbance' is land surface modelled as a `tern:Sample` with the feature type as 'land surface'.

 #### `plot_label`